Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 By Jodie Byass

 Nine out of 10 marketers say approval delays are the top reason they miss deadlines.
 And while this might seem like a passing problem, it doesn’t take long to become embedded in the culture of an organisation.
 Another deadline missed because no one’s managing your marketing approvals?
 Nevermind — there’s always tomorrow.
+An efficient approval process is essential to prevent these delays and ensure smooth operations.

 If you look forward to getting something approved in your organisation like you look forward to visiting the dentist, you’re not alone.
 Inconsistent and drawn-out approval timelines are rampant in marketing.
 And far from being a transient issue, they don’t just fix themselves.